 The downside of this method is you’ll have to pay stamp duty upon the transfer, and your home will no longer qualify as your principal place of residence.
 Consequently you can’t claim any capital gains tax (CGT) and land tax exemptions in relation to this property.

-You can use a second mortgage or caveat strategy.
+You can use a mortgage or caveat registration strategy.

 This method means you create debt to protect your home.
-By securing the majority of your equity in your house via a second mortgage, the property will appear fully encumbered.
+By securing the majority of your equity in your house via a second mortgage/charge, the property will be substantially encumbered.
 This will make your home far less attractive to potential creditors.

-It is well known in liquidations and bankruptcies that as soon as the trustee in bankruptcy or liquidator (or the ATO) sees a second mortgage, they are less inclined to go after the house due to costs and inconvenience.
+It is well known in liquidations and bankruptcies that as soon as the trustee in bankruptcy or liquidator (or the ATO) sees substantially encumbering mortgage/charge registrations against a title, they are less inclined to go after the house due to costs and inconvenience.

-One major benefit of a second mortgage compared to transferring into a family trust is that it's considerably cheaper.
+One major benefit of this strategy compared to transferring into a family trust is that it's considerably cheaper.
 You can keep your home as your principal place of residence, and have CGT and land tax exemptions, while still getting significant asset protection.

-Below, we’ll go through the steps involved in protecting your property via a second mortgage.
+Below, we’ll go through the steps involved in protecting your property in this way.

-This method involves setting up a family trust which, through a series of transactions, will take a mortgage over your property.
+This method involves setting up a family trust which, through a series of transactions, will take a mortgage/charge over your property.
 There are two ways you can do this: